Unshelving Hope: Anxiety, Personal Development, and Summoning the Courage to Dream Again

 Her negative internal dialog begins.
 “There is so much to get done and no time.
 I can’t find peace.
 This world is crazy.
 Does everyone feel overwhelmed?
 This is too much!
 Do I have an anxiety disorder or is it my hormones?
 Why can’t I figure out how to stop worrying?
 Is it time to get counseling?”

 Everyone has different ways of coping with anxiety in their lives and figuring out how to stop worrying.
 Lisa is unsure if her anxiety is normal anxiety or if maybe it has crossed over into a general anxiety disorder.
 She has gone from having a few sleepless nights to many over the course of the last month.
-She is premenopausal so she has blamed her anxiety and sweating on her hormones.
+She is premenopausal, so she has blamed her anxiety and sweating on her hormones.
 Maybe it is just hormones, but maybe it’s General Anxiety Disorder.
+Newport Beach Christian Counseling can help you explore these concerns and guide you in understanding whether your anxiety is something temporary or if it requires professional attention and support.

 Symptoms of General Anxiety Disorder (GAD)